imran5357/Django/README.md

 <b>Template</b>: A template consists of static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.

-# Requirements for Learning Django
+# Pre Requirements for Learning Django
 1. HTML
 2. CSS
 3. Javascript